Frequently Asked Questions

 What is the LL.M.
 Program in American Legal Studies?

-This is an innovative LL.M. program is designed for foreign-educated graduates and attorneys.
-Offer two program options.
-The two-semester program provides advanced training for foreign students who wish to increase their familiarity with the American legal system.
-The three-semester program allows students to earn an advanced specialization focused on one of six concentrations.
+This innovative LL.M. program is designed for foreign-educated law graduates and attorneys who wish to increase their familiarity with the American legal system through advanced coursework and professional skills training.

 Who should apply?